pecheylauren02/mp5_posh_portables/README.md

             - Number input to manually input values (min 1 / max 99)
             - +/- buttons to increment/decrement the value
                 - These buttons are handled using JavaScript & are disabled/enabled and dynamically change styling based on the min/max value in the input
-            - update link to update the bag after changing the quantity
+            - update link to update the shopping cart after changing the quantity
-            - remove link to remove the item from the bag
+            - remove link to remove the item from the shopping cart
         - Subtotal (quantity x price)
-    - Bag total (total without delivery)
+    - shopping cart total (total without delivery)
     - Delivery cost
-    - Grand total (Bag total + delivery)
+    - Grand total (shopping cart total + delivery)
-    - If the bag total is less than the free delivery threshold users see a message telling them how much more they need to spend to get free delivery
+    - If the shopping cart total is less than the free delivery threshold users see a message telling them how much more they need to spend to get free delivery
     - Checkout button (button styled using 'purchasing' action blue [See Whole Site Features](#whole-site)) with a lock icon to show that the checkout is secure.
     - Keep Shopping button to return users to products page (button styled using secondary action grey [See Whole Site Features](#whole-site))
 - Delivery is calculated as follows:
     - The delivery charge is 10% of the total amount spent on items that are subject to delivery
     - If a user has spent over $100 (including on products that are not subject to delivery) then delivery is free.
-- If the bag is empty users see a message telling them that the bag has no contents with a link back to products to encourage them to shop.
+- If the shopping cart is empty users see a message telling them that the shopping cart has no contents with a link back to products to encourage them to shop.

 **Value to User**

-The bag page provides users with a comprehensive breakdown of the items they have chosen so far.
-From here they have controls to remove & update items in their bag and can see what their total cost will be with breakdown values for delivery.
+The shopping cart page provides users with a comprehensive breakdown of the items they have chosen so far.
+From here they have controls to remove & update items in their shopping cart and can see what their total cost will be with breakdown values for delivery.
 They can also see if they are close to the free delivery threshold which may encourage them to buy more.
 It gives users a great user experience with a clear responsive layout and user friendly interface.

 </details>